claudia-lim/sunrise-sunset/README.md

 Things seemed to be going well but the main problems I encountered were some CORS errors when using the sunrise/sunset API - turns out it was an easy fix by removing incorrect options in my fetch request and adding in the correct origin header.
 Another issue I noted was that I was needing to double click on my submit button before the correct data was displaying - on investigation it was an issue with my useEffect processes.
 <h4>Day Two</h4>
 I was noticing that my components and useEffect functions were re-rendering or triggering off multiple times when I wasn't expecting them to.
 I realised that I didn't have the best grasp of using useEffect properly and this article in the React documentation was really useful in making me realise that I was over-using useEffect and useState (https://react.dev/learn/you-might-not-need-an-effect).
 Removing unnecessary useEffects and useStates made the code look much cleaner and possibly a bit faster as things weren't rendering over and over again unnecessarily.
+I managed to get this all working and then learnt how to use the geolocation property of the Navigator web API.
+Then added some styling including changing the display theme based on the sunrise and sunset times and was pretty happy that I'd met the requirements set out by the challenge!

+I'd like to try and get create the option of displaying the sunrise sunset times in the local time of the selected location as an added challenge.

 <h3>What I learned</h3>
 I am feeling more confident in understanding how the React components render and when - specifically how this works with useState and useEffect and knowing when you do or don't need to use them.
+I learned about the Navigator geolocation web API.